Dr. Mark raises free-range rabbits, poultry, horses, and sheep at his small farm. He is a veterinarian and also cares for dogs and cats.

-Dog Breeds That Will Get Along With Your Rabbit
+Dogs That Get Along With Rabbits

 This issue comes up at the worst times, usually when a beloved pet rabbit has been injured beyond repair and the family tells me that their dog did it.
 Typically, the rabbit is a family pet and was being watched by one of the family's children.
 The rabbit moves quickly, and the untrained dog with high prey drive chases.
 In just a few seconds, the rabbit is mangled beyond repair.